The school staffroom… a sacred space where teachers go to have a break away from the craziness that is the reality of teaching, right?

 Boost Staff Moral With a School Staffroom Makeover

-These ideas are all cheap and involve either some extra time to organise a call out for donations, downloading some of our FREE printable resources or purchasing some items cheaply.
+These ideas are all cheap and involve either some extra time to organise a call out for donations, downloading some of our printable resources or purchasing some items cheaply.
 You might even be able to seek a donation from your school’s P&C committee.
 You won’t need much at all!

 Create a Book Swap Area